IBM-EPBL/IBM-Project-43797-1660719685/Project Development Phase/Sprint 1/readme.md

 ## SPRINT 1

-### Sprint

-Agile projects are divided into small, repeatable periods called sprints or iterations, which are generally one to four weeks long.
-Projects are divided into manageable pieces during sprints.
-Teams only plan one sprint at a time, and they make adjustments for subsequent sprints based on the results of the preceding one.
-The number and duration of your project's sprints should be decided at the beginning, even though each sprint is planned separately.

 ### Dataset

 A set of data used to train the model is known as a machine learning dataset.
 To educate the machine learning algorithm how to generate predictions, a dataset is used as an example.